-It has not only nutritional, cultural and social value, but presents itself as a sustainable diet model for health and the environment.
-Its protective effects against chronic-degenerative diseases and mortality have been demonstrated by numerous studies conducted in recent decades, while respect for the territory, seasonality and biodiversity, ensure that the balance between man and nature.
+In addition to its nutritional, cultural and social value, the Mediterranean diet is a model of sustainable diet for health and environment.
+Its protective effects against chronic-degenerative diseases and mortality have been demonstrated by numerous studies conducted in recent decades, while its respect for territory, seasonality and biodiversity guarantees the balance between man and nature.

-- high consumption of vegetables, fruits, whole grains, legumes, nuts and seeds;
+- high consumption of vegetables, fruits, whole grains, legumes, nuts and seeds

-- moderate consumption of fish, dairy products and eggs ;
+- moderate consumption of fish, dairy products and eggs

-- low meat consumption ;
+- low consumption of meat

-- regular consumption of moderate amounts of wine during meals .
+- regular consumption of moderate amounts of wine during meals

 © Copyright 2018 University of Florence